Biddify/biddify-main/README.md

 npm test
 ```

+All tests can be found in the `/test` folder of the project.

+If not already exists you can create your own test file here.

+For example `product.test.js`.

+All tests are based on user stories, the name/description of the test should make this clear.

+For example `describe('US-04 | Als verkoper, wil ik een product kunnen aanbieden, zodat ik deze kan verkopen')`.

 ## Planning

 For an overview of where the project stands at the moment view the Biddify [GitHub Projects](https://github.com/orgs/Biddify/projects/1) dashboard.